sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcUpdateChannelByUrl"></a>
 # **gcUpdateChannelByUrl**
-> SendBirdGroupChannel gcUpdateChannelByUrl(channelUrl, apiToken, gcUpdateChannelByUrlData)
+> SendBirdGroupChannel gcUpdateChannelByUrl(apiToken, channelUrl, gcUpdateChannelByUrlData)

 Update a channel